alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

-**MUST** satisfy these principles in respect of the provided definitions for all forms of communication and data-sharing that the software offers, otherwise it is not an End-to-End Secure Messenger.
+**MUST** satisfy these principles in respect of the provided definitions for all forms of communication and data-sharing that the software offers.

+Any software
+that does not
+satisfy these conditions
+is not an End-to-End Secure Messenger, nor does it implement
+End-to-End Encrypted Messaging.

 # Principles